geo-ant/varpro/README.md

 contains detailed examples.

-This is not only useful for performance, but also for use cases that are difficult or impossible to accomodate using only the `SeparableModelBuilder`.
+This is not only useful for performance, but also for use cases that are difficult or impossible to accommodate using only the `SeparableModelBuilder`.
 The builder was created for ease of use _and_ performance, but it has some limitations by design.

 ## Minimum Supported Rust Version (MSRV)